What to expect when attending a meeting at “We are the Ekklesia” devotional gatherings

 MULTIPLICATION CONCEPT OF THE MEETING GROUP

 Our Group Elders focus on raising up disciples to become Group Elders who can start new gatherings of their own and multiply the body of Jesus Christ one community at a time.
 So many traditional Churches begin small and relational with discipleship in-focus, but are not able to maintain those characteristics because Church member growth soon becomes the primary focus of the Church.
-Before they know it, they have become more and more of traditional Church institution rather than a healthy family of God.
+Before they know it, they have become more and more of traditional Church institution rather than a healthy group that exemplifies the family of God.

-Meeting in homes sounds great, but what happens as the Ekklesia grows?
-How does a Ekklesia adapt as the Lord adds to their numbers?
-The answer in one word: Multiplication.
-Just like the beginning of life itself which starts out with the spiting of cells to create new cells until the organism is fully grown.
-Or like the concept of fruit trees that grow from a single seed that has come from the fruit of the tree.
-The true fruit of an apple tree isn’t the apples, but rather seeds found in the apples it produced.
-The true fruit of a strong leader is not the followers of that leader, but more strong leaders that are raised up from the followers of that leader.
-The true fruit of a healthy Ekklesia is not the attendants of the Ekklesia, but more the health and strength of each attendant of the Ekklesia which will mature and grow in Christ to become a leader and repeat the process.
-God has designed the world to have one basic principle that is a requirement for sustainability and that is reproduction!
+God has designed the world to have one basic principle that is the requirement for sustainability and that is reproduction!
 The fruit trees that cannot multiply through reproduction are ones that are genetically modified to have no seeds.
 Yes it is wonderful to eat a piece of fruit that we do not have to worry about seeds to pick out as we eat it.
 But if we have no seeds to replant new trees, we will find out that our pleasure in eating seedless fruit is short lived and not worth the effort of modifying the DNA of the fruit to become seedless after all.
-The traditional Ekklesia model has this problem and we have only begun to see the dangers of it.
-The principal of multiplication is essential to reproducing healthy and strong believers and gatherings that they belong to.
-We have too many GMO Churches that are over-sized and bloated with no strong seed production.
-We need to get back to conducting our worship the way Jesus Christ has intended it to be.
+The traditional church model has this problem and we have only begun to see the dangers of it.
+The principal of multiplication is essential to reproducing spiritually healthy and strong believers which in turn create strong groups that follow that standard.
+We have too many GMO type Churches that are over-sized and bloated with no strong seed production.
+We need to get back to conducting our worship and Kingdom life the way Jesus Christ has intended it to be.

 We multiply to preserve the healthy number of 15 people per gathering, and to prioritize the mission of God over our own comfort.
 In order to be able to multiply effectively, we must structure our groups in a way that is reproducible.
 We place a high premium on leadership development because we are preparing to multiply as soon as a group reaches it’s capacity and begins to go over the limit and new leadership is ready to step into their role as Group Elders.
 Our Group Elders, while trying to lead well, also have to be mindful to not make people too dependent on them, so that when it comes time to multiply, people have no problem going with a different leader.
 Effective leadership always involves allowing others to have the opportunity to lead, and it is imperative in the multiplication process.

-Our Group Elders are developing Group Elders-in-training.
 When multiplication happens, each group multiplies by splitting in half.
-The criteria includes whether we have Group Elders-in-training ready to start taking the lead in the new group that will split from the original group.
+The criteria includes whether the Group Elders-in-training are ready to start taking the lead in the new group that will split from the original group.
 We want a healthy critical mass of at least 7 or 10 people including the leaders to start a new Ekklesia.
 It’s helpful to be this size to have a community to bring people into.

 Regular Gatherings